open-siege/siege-studio/docs/siege-shell.md

 * Aces of the Pacific
 * Aces of the Deep

-In order for support for these games to be implemented, the following formats, as a minimum, have to be supported in 3Space Studio:
+In order for support for these games to be implemented, the following formats, as a minimum, have to be supported in Siege Studio:
 * [TTM](https://github.com/open-siege/open-siege/wiki/TTM)
 * [SCR](https://github.com/open-siege/open-siege/wiki/SCR)
 * [BMP (the versions specific to these games)](https://github.com/open-siege/open-siege/wiki/BMP)